MIC-DKFZ/nnDetection/README.md

 ### Planning & Preprocessing
 Before training the networks, nnDetection needs to preprocess and analyze the data.
-The preprocessing stage noramlizaes and resamples the data while the analyzed properties are used to create a plan which will be used for configuring the training. nnDetectionV0 requires a GPU with approximately the same amount of VRAM you are planning to use for training (i.e. we used a completely freed RTX2080TI) to perform live estimation of the VRAM used by the network.
+The preprocessing stage noramlizaes and resamples the data while the analyzed properties are used to create a plan which will be used for configuring the training. nnDetectionV0 requires a GPU with approximately the same amount of VRAM you are planning to use for training (i.e. we used a RTX2080TI; no monitor attached to it) to perform live estimation of the VRAM used by the network.
-Future releases will improve this process...
+Future releases aim at improving this process...

 ```bash
 nndet_prep [tasks] [-o / --overwrites]